RamShackl/VulnScanner/README.md

 - Multi-threaded scanning of common ports
 - CIDR range support (e.g. 192.168.1.0/24)
 - Banner grabbing for service identification
+- More in depth probing on specific ports
 - CVE lookup via both:
     - Offline NVD JSON data
     - Online CVE API
 - JSON report generation
+- Network cartography with visual map of network.
 - Simple installer: `python3 setup.py`
 - **NEW** Added GUI with debug window for ease of use